0710783/ICLAB_Homework/ALL_HW_README.md

 6.HW6 is similar to HW4,the different is that we need to write our own IP this time.

 7.Miterm_GLCM_save is about how to use dram to solve GLCM problem,and it should follow AXI4 protocol

+8.HW7_CDC is about clock domain crossing,it will give us two clock in one design,and we need to use some verilog logic to decide when should we use clock 1 and when should we use clock 2